Photonsters/anycubic-photon-docs/FAQ.md

 - Is your model a large solid?
 Hollowing the model is recommended.
 - See [Model setup & settings](#model-setup--settings) above.

+### Can Photon print at 100u Layers?
+The best layer size for the photon is 50u, but Masters like Serkan Salah have sucessfully [printed at this layer size]( https://www.facebook.com/groups/AnycubicPhoton/permalink/1582504051894231/) Use resin Exposure finder from the community projects to test if your resin can print at that size.

 ## CLEANING